 Even the win-loss records are a very consistent topic that is covered in media and around the circles of fans that discuss the sport.
 The way the UFC has changed the fight game can be compared to how boxing promotes its fighters.
 In the sport of boxing, if someone has more than one loss on their record it seems very hard to get that athlete a big fight for a title.
 The UFC continues to put the best against the best in the cage and there are many champions overcoming multiple losses in the organization to become on top of it.

 Explanation of UFC events

-Every fight is a 3-round and 5-minute bout, unless it is a main event or title fight.
+Every fight is a 3-round and 5-minute bout unless it is the main event or title fight.
 Main events and title fights are 5-rounds.
 UFC also rewards performance bonuses of $50K to athletes that deserve it in the eyes of the UFC brass.